 - Travel from your location to Anchorage and back is your own financial responsibility.

-- We recommend planning to leave Anchorage after six pm on Monday, June 27th.
+- We recommend planning to leave Anchorage after six pm on Monday, the last day of camp.

 - Car rental is not recommended or required, however you may wish to rent a car especially if you are wanting to explore on your own once we reach Wasilla & if you extend your stay.
 Should you rent a car and be driving it to camp, please note that you are NOT required to be a driver to our camp events.
 We have transportation provided to our campers.
 Should you wish to be a volunteer driver, contact us.
 All expenses are your own responsibility, however.

 **There are many things to see and places to explore… if you would like to explore on your own we suggest staying a few days after summer camp concludes.

 - Dream a Dream Homestead: We will take care of making your reservations for you!
 No need for you to contact Vern Halter.
 We do that for everyone in one camp reservation.
 You will pay the Dream a Dream for your stay at the rate of about $55 per night.
 We will be staying 4 nights at this location.